Maria Island National Park

 The peaceful beaches and shoreline also contain a wealth of fascinating tidal-zone marine life.

 Bishop and Clerk, the island's towering peaks, can be reached on a 3 to 5 hr return walk past majestic sea cliffs, through grasslands, open forest and tall woodland to rocky slopes.
 Scramble over boulders to reach the summit and be rewarded with spectacular views of the island, Freycinet Peninsula and the Tasman Sea.

 Maria Island is also one of Tasmania's great bird watching hot spots.
 Eleven of the state's twelve endemic species can be seen here, including the endangered forty-spotted pardalote and the rare and unique Cape Barren goose.

 Wombats can be seen around the island, as well as pademelons, Forester Kangaroos, Bennetts wallabies and Tasmanian Devils.

 The waters around Maria Island include a Marine Nature Reserve and are visited regularly by seals and whales.
 The abundant marine life and clear waters makes for spectacular diving and snorkelling.

 Camping and accommodation

-Basic bunk accommodation is available in the old penitentiary at Darlington, > as well as free camping at a number of sites around the island. > > Maria Island is a 30-minute ferry ride from Triabunna, about one and a half > hours from Hobart and two and a half hours from Launceston.
+Basic bunk accommodation is available in the old penitentiary at Darlington, as well as free camping at a number of sites around the island.

+Maria Island is a 30-min ferry ride from Triabunna, about one and a half hours from Hobart and 2.5 hours from Launceston.